 One party plans on being a stay-at-home parent.

 “If a party plans to be a stay-at-home parent, a prenuptial agreement can provide security that this spouse will be treated fairly in the event of a divorce.
-“A stay-at-home parent is foregoing work or career advancement to raise a child and this puts him or her at a disadvantage in the workplace should the marriage fail later,” says Brenner.
+“A stay-at-home parent is foregoing work or career advancement to raise a child and this puts them at a disadvantage in the workplace should the marriage fail later,” says Brenner.
 “Couples often choose to compensate for this, if they can afford to, by providing a sufficient income stream and/or property to guarantee the homemaker a comfortable lifestyle or income after the child-rearing years are over if the marriage ends in divorce.”

 Roxas agrees, saying, “A premarital agreement can protect the stay-at-home parent if the party is able to negotiate terms—such as an annual anniversary gift, an annual contribution to an IRA, a life insurance policy, or a monthly mandatory monetary contribution to a joint account by the spouse.”